 Advisors, departments, and programs may have additions or modifications to this list.
-These steps are provided as general guidelines of what to expect and discuss with your department.
+These steps are provided as general guidelines of what to expect and discuss with your department advisor or program coordinator.

 Step 1 - Register for Classes

 Students must be registered every fall and spring semester in a credit-bearing course or enrolled in continuous registration (CR).
 If you are graduating in the summer, registration in a course or CR is required.
 Please review our Continuous Registration & Graduation Enrollment Policies page for more information and resources.

 Step 2 - Select Your Advisor & Committee